MHMDHIDR/mohammedhaydar.com/src/content/blog/the-intriguing-world-of-steganography-unveiling-hidden-messages-in-the-digital-age/index.md

 **Results:-**

-I would characterize this as a <u>**Robust**</u> steganography method because of its simplicity, minimal usage of inducing bugs or errors, and overall simplicity.
-In contrast, fragile methods have the will lead to corruption in the file.
+I would characterize this as a <u>**Fragile**</u> steganography method because of its simplicity, minimal usage of inducing bugs or errors, and overall simplicity.
+In contrast, robust methods have the will lead to corruption in the file.
 The link to the file with the hidden message: (Password to unlock is 123)

 https://drive.google.com/file/d/1Js3N4-niinSs0Tku2VeE4JZWBq6ABx1y/view?usp=sharing